 The department's research is deeply integrated into its teaching.
 The new focus on artificial intelligence and machine learning has for instance generated new courses regarding legal aspects of artificial intelligence and data protection.

 Questions facing society

-Research in Business law contributes to society by focusing on legal issues that have a great impact on society at large.
-For this reason, the Department of Business law initiated a joint cooperation centre with the Faculty of Law (ACLU – a centre for business law at Lund University) in order to stimulate research of high relevance to society.
+Research in business law contributes to society by focusing on legal issues that have a great impact on society at large.
+For this reason, the Department of Business Law initiated a joint cooperation centre with the Faculty of Law (ACLU – a centre for business law at Lund University) in order to stimulate research of high relevance to society.
 The department is also engaged in a similar form of collaboration as regards tax law.

-Presently, the society faces great challenges due among other things to the digital transformation of the economy and enlarged use of artificial intelligence.
+Presently, the society faces great challenges due among other things to the digital transformation of the economy and increased use of artificial intelligence.
 The legal perspective, i.e. how the law is to be understood and ought to be reformed in the context of this new reality, is of great importance for decision-makers in economics and management.